Violence and abuse

 When should you seek help?

-Help is available if you are or have been the subject of violence or abuse and feel the need for counselling or psychological treatment in order to begin to feel better.
-You can turn to the student health service for guidance and advice on where to seek help.
-You can also contact your local healthcare centre or seek help via 1177.se.
+Help is available for those who are or have been exposed to violence and who feel the need for counseling support or psychological treatment to begin feeling better.
+The professionals you contact within healthcare services are bound by confidentiality, and you can reach out for advice and support even if you are unsure of what you need or what you want to do next.
+You can contact Student Health Services for guidance and advice on where to seek help.
+You can also contact a primary healthcare center or seek help via 1177.se.